ManicodeSecurity/Defending-DevOps/labs/008-K8S-Cluster-Secrets/lab.md

 2. Take a look at the manifest located at `manifests/secrets/mysql-secrets.yaml`.
 While it is very possible to put our Base64 encoded MySQL password in this file and deploy it, that is not the responsible mechanism for storing sensitive strings such as passwords for a variety of reasons.
 This lab will rely on a local environment variable and a command to perform variable substitution into our manifest file.
 This is just one way to launch secrets and may not be the best for your particular pipeline.

-3. Create a Base64 representation of our password and store it in a local environment variable:
+3. Create a Base64 representation of our password and store it in an environment variable in Cloud Shell:
 ```
 echo -n "supertopsecretpassword" | base64
 export MYSQL_PASSWORD="c3VwZXJ0b3BzZWNyZXRwYXNzd29yZA=="